 RAYMOND FRANK WALSER (1924-1996)

 Frank Walser was a general contractor active in Raleigh from 1949 until the 1980s.
 He was born in Tyro, North Carolina.
 After graduating from Greensboro Senior High School, he entered North Carolina State College in 1941.
 During WWII, he served as a fighter pilot with the US Army Air Corps, flying P-51 Mustangs in combat missions over Germany.
 After the war, Frank returned to Raleigh to earn a civil engineering degree at NCSU.
-As a student, he built his first Raleigh home, a modest Cape Cod at 2411 Van Dyke Street, based upon a mail-order design by Royal Barry Wills.
+As a student, he built his first Raleigh home, a modest Cape Cod at 2411 Van Dyke Street, based upon a mail-order design by architect Royal Barry Wills.

 As a small, independent contractor, Frank was recognized for his craftsmanship and attention to detail.
 He relied heavily on a small crew of yeomen-craftsmen who generally hailed from outlying areas of Wake and Johnston County.
 Frank gained local, state and national recognition for executing the design concepts of significant area architects such as James Fitzgibbon, George Matsumoto, Eduardo Catalano, Milton Small, Arthur McKimmon, Macon Smith, and Kenneth Scott, among others.
 Many of these architects became close personal friends.